ICON Public (NASDAQ:ICLR) Releases FY21 Earnings Guidance

 ICON Public (NASDAQ:ICLR) updated its FY21 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $9.10-9.50 for the period, compared to the Thomson Reuters consensus estimate of $9.37.
+The company provided earnings per share guidance of $9.10-9.50 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $9.37.
 The company issued revenue guidance of $5.30-5.50 billion, compared to the consensus revenue estimate of $5.34 billion.ICON Public also updated its FY 2021 guidance to $9.100-$9.500 EPS.

-Several research analysts recently weighed in on the company.
-Credit Suisse Group increased their target price on ICON Public from $245.00 to $250.00 and gave the stock an outperform rating in a research report on Tuesday.
-Citigroup began coverage on ICON Public in a research report on Wednesday, July 14th.
-They issued a neutral rating and a $220.00 price objective on the stock.
-Jefferies Financial Group raised their price objective on ICON Public from $256.00 to $267.00 and gave the company a buy rating in a research report on Thursday, April 29th.
-Zacks Investment Research raised ICON Public from a hold rating to a buy rating and set a $232.00 price objective on the stock in a research report on Thursday, July 1st.
-Finally, Wells Fargo & Company raised ICON Public from an equal weight rating to an overweight rating and raised their price objective for the company from $200.00 to $235.00 in a research report on Thursday, April 1st.
-Four investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-The stock presently has an average rating of Buy and an average price target of $234.64.

 About ICON Public